-Army Warrant Officer Selection
+Army Warrant Officer Job Overview

 Warrant Officers are technical and tactical leaders who specialize, throughout an entire career, in a specific technical area.
 The Army Warrant Officer Corps comprises less than three percent of the total Army.
 Although small in size, the level of responsibility is immense and only the very best will be selected to become Warrant Officers.
 Benefits include extended career opportunities, worldwide leadership assignments, and increased pay and retirement benefits.

 - General Technical (GT) Score of 110 or Higher

 - High School Graduate or Have a GED

 - Secret Security Clearance (Interim secret is acceptable to apply)